HemalStewart/soulsync-ai/docs/hostinger-vps-deployment.md

-# SoulSync VPS Deployment (Hostinger)
+# chatsoul-ai VPS Deployment (Hostinger)

-This guide walks through provisioning a new Hostinger VPS instance and deploying the SoulSync stack (CodeIgniter PHP API + Next.js frontend) in a reproducible way.
+This guide walks through provisioning a new Hostinger VPS instance and deploying the chatsoul-ai stack (CodeIgniter PHP API + Next.js frontend) in a reproducible way.
 Adapt paths, hostnames, and credentials to match your environment.

 ---